magnoborgo/NukeFXSExporter/README.md

 NukeFXSExporter
 ===============
 Nuke .fxs (Silhouette Shape format) exporter.

-This script will export Nuke shapes to a silhouette shape format .sfx file
+This script will export Nuke shapes to a Silhouette Roto and Paint shape format .fxs file.
+That allows a Mocha to Silhouette shape export using Nuke.

 If you like it, use it frequently, or want to support further development please consider a small donation to the author.
 <a href='http://www.pledgie.com/campaigns/21123'><img alt='Click here to lend your support to: VFX tools coding project and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/21123.png?skin_name=chrome' border='0' /></a>

+You can find my contact info at http://boundaryvfx.com/tools

 ### SUPPORTED FEATURES: ###